-Once you have found a role that is of interest, you should complete an application form which will be available when we recruit and then send it (by email, by post or in person) by the specified closing date.
+Once you have found a role that is of interest, you should complete an application form which will be available when we recruit and then send it (online, by post or in person) by the specified closing date.
 Please note that we do not accept CVs.

 After the application deadline, all submitted applications are passed on for shortlisting to the teams who the volunteers will eventually be supporting.
 The applications are then reviewed to determine who will be shortlisted and invited to a volunteer recruitment session.
 It is important that you complete all sections of the application.

 This session is also an opportunity for you to meet with members of staff and find out more about volunteering with us.

 Please note that we normally have more applicants than roles available.
 If you are not chosen for the role you applied for, please feel free to apply for our next round of volunteer recruitment.
 We will also give you guidance about searching for volunteer roles in other refugee sector organisations.

-All our volunteers are also invited to a training session on working with asylum seekers and refugees – this is an online session over two mornings.
+All our volunteers are also invited to a training session on working with asylum seekers and refugees.
 Any team induction or training that may be organised by your respective teams will follow your induction and initial training.